csesoc/2023-projects-technical-questions/chaos/q1-backend/BE_recruitment_qtns.md

     - Birthdate
     - Sex

-    Write a Rust program to find the course which has the highest average student WAM. **Include this program in your repo**.
+    Write a Rust program to find the course which has the highest average student WAM. **Write your program in the cargo project q3**.